 So, let’s dedicate a moment of gratitude to our many great soft play centres in London.
 There’s Kidscape, which has go-karts and UV tunnels, The Sheriff Centre, which has a perfect cafe spot for adults and ZAPspace to name a few.

 Soft Play means you won’t be anxious wondering if your kids have broken a bone under your watch and they can play for hours realising all that pent up energy which also means a good nights sleep!

 You know what they say, the only way to get over a hangover is to get back on it.
 Depending on how quaesy your stomach is, a lovely British pub that serves good grub as well as an outdoor space for the kids is an ideal way to spend your Sunday.

 The Island in Kensal Rise is a local favourite with their own chalkboard for childish etching, plus highchairs, crayons and colouring in.

 In such a metropolitan city, we are lucky to have amazing green spaces.
-In fact London has the most open spaces of any city – there’s a useful fact for the pub quiz you won’t be playing today.
+London actually has the most open spaces of any city – there’s a useful fact for the pub quiz you won’t be playing today.